 (a) All scores from individual judges will be averaged to determine a competitor or team's final score for each event.
 This process ensures fairness and objectivity in scoring.

 (b) Ties are not allowed for a numerically scored event.
 In the event of a tie, judges are required to review and adjust their scorecards to break the tie.
 The revision should be based on the team or individual's overall performance, paying close attention to aspects like adherence to safety protocols, accuracy in executing tasks, professionalism, teamwork, and communication.
 Under no circumstances should ties be broken based on time.
 All options must be exhausted to break a tie, in the event that a tie is still unable to be broken the Competition Governance Team for that conference must approve a tied placement.

-(c) A minimum score of 60 points is required for a team or individual to advance from a regional competition to the state competition.
+(c) A minimum score of 60 points is required for a team or individual to advance from a Regional Conference to the State Conference.
 Competitors scoring below this threshold can still receive a placement in the regional competition but will not qualify for the State Conference.
 In the event that a competitor or team receives an averaged score of 59.50-59.99 and places 1st thru 3rd at Regional Conference the competitor or team shall advance to the State Conference.
 Competitors or teams who receive an averaged score of 59.00-59.49 and place 1st thru 3rd shall not advance to State Conference.